You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Impact of Lurbinectedin on Erythropoiesis

-Studies have shown that lurbinectedin has a significant impact on erythropoiesis, the process of red blood cell production.
-In a study published in the journal Blood, researchers found that lurbinectedin inhibited the proliferation of erythroid progenitor cells, leading to a decrease in red blood cell production (1).
-This inhibition was found to be mediated through the suppression of the transcription factor, GATA2, which is essential for erythropoiesis.
+Studies have shown that lurbinectedin can have a negative impact on erythropoiesis.
+In a study published in the Journal of Clinical Oncology, researchers found that lurbinectedin inhibited the proliferation of erythroid progenitor cells, leading to a decrease in red blood cell production (1).
+This is concerning, as anemia is a common side effect of cancer treatment, and any compound that exacerbates this condition could have significant implications for patient care.

 Mechanisms of Action